adesso-as-a-service/https-scan/apis/crawler/README.md

 The redirection crawler follows all the redirects of a domain, while saving the corresponding domains and their returned status code.
+If the status code is >= 500 the crwaler tries 2 more times to get a status code under 500.
+If there is a request with a statuscode under 500 the data will taken.
+If the webserver send all 3 times a status code >= 500 the data from the last request will taken.

 ## Table Columns